ec-jrc/jeolib-jiplib/doc/jiplib.rst

 END

 METHOD close()
-Close a raster dataset, releasing resources such as memory and GDAL dataset handle
+Close a raster dataset, releasing resources such as memory and GDAL dataset handle.

 END